 For this reason the following options for other responses during a lockdown/active shooter situation are therefore given: Please note the following response types SHOULD NOT REPLACE common sense and/or experience.
-Students/staff should not typically deviate from Lock Down/shelter in place mode unless instructed through the Crusader Alert, campus safety and police, or emergency responders.
+Students/staff should not typically deviate from Lock Down/shelter in place mode unless instructed through the CrusaderAlert, Campus Police, or emergency responders.
 But based on their observation of the situation in their particular location, if the situation warrants it, the following response options are provided: